Interested in raising money for your high school or school group? Need some new ideas for high school fundraising? We’re here to help!

 High school fundraising initiatives tend to be very successful and here’s why.
 When it comes to high school fundraising, students have a new awakening.
 Elementary school kids can be introduced to fundraising ideas and they embrace it with their energy and eagerness to try anything new, but it is their parents’ enthusiasm to get involved that really makes fundraising happen.
 Not so with high school fundraising.
 When students reach high school, fundraising is a whole new game.
 Students have passions for sports or arts programs they are involved in, they join clubs with people sharing common interests, and they also begin to develop a strong belief system.
 They are eager to make a difference, support a cause, and therefore are more likely to embrace a fundraising initiative that supports their passions and beliefs.
 High school students also find benefit in the organizational and social skills they learn through fundraising efforts.
 Young adults no longer need their parents to actively help with the fundraiser, although parental encouragement is certainly important to keep them positive and working hard to accomplish their goals.

-25 High School Fundraising Ideas
+30+ High School Fundraising Ideas

 There are endless fundraising options for high school students and groups.
 Be creative and remember to ask students for their input and ideas when planning a high school fundraiser.
 They may provide some out-of-the-box, creative thinking, and possibly suggest fundraisers more relevant for the target audience.
-Besides, they like it when you ask for their input.
-Here are 25 great High School Fundraising Ideas to get you started.
+(Besides, they like it when you ask for their input.)
+Here are over 30 great high school fundraising ideas to get you started.

-Our Top 25 High School Fundraising Ideas
+Our Top 30+ High School Fundraising Ideas

-- School Walk-a-thons – Hosting a School Walkathon or Fun Run is a healthy alternative to selling cookie dough or chocolate and encourages teamwork, health and wellness.
+- School Walk-a-thons – Hosting a School Walk-a-thon or Fun Run is a healthy alternative to selling cookie dough or chocolate bars and encourages teamwork, health and wellness.

 - Color Run Fundraisers – Similar to a Fun Run, Color Run fundraisers have really taken off for high school students and groups.
 The planning is very similar to a Fun Run, but you add in

 Donations are made via your peer-to-peer website in support of the project and student efforts.
 Make the service theme relevant to the sports team, music/art group, or special-interest club that is completing the project (if relevant) and consider

 - Polar Plunges – Polar Plunges are popular winter events where fundraisers jump into a freezing lake or even the ocean to raise

 environmental practices while raising money for your school.
 These are best hosted at a local farm or ranch – taking the diners right to the source.